Updated: 14th of June 2026 – Version 6.1.0

 § 9.10 E 🔴 Aiding the Enemy

-Providing help, information, or support to an enemy force — militarily, economically, or symbolically.
+Providing help, information, money, supplies, propaganda, or support to an enemy force.

 Example: Supplying the enemy with weapons, food, intelligence, or propaganda.